boylesoftware/x2node-records/README.md

 * `definition` - The original library definition object passed to the `buildLibrary` function.

+* `definedRecordTypeNames` - Array of strings containing names of all record types from the original library definition provided to the factory.
+(The callers should not modify the array!)

 * `refToId(recordTypeName, ref)` - Convert reference `ref` to a record of the specified by `recordTypeName` record type to the record id.

 ### PropertiesContainer Class